Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 ### Low
 A Low security Post is encrypted for consumption by that Post's audience at the Seed level.

-The Seed provides Audience Seeds with the encrypted Post on request.
+The Seed provides Audience Seeds with the Encrypted Post on request.
 Posts and their keys can be stored in Owner/Audience Seeds/Pods unencrypted or encrypted as required by computation/storage limitations.

 Note that this level can potentially be simplified into client(in this case Audience Seeds) authenticating SSL.

 ### High
-A High security Post is encrypted for consumption by that Post's audience on a client local to the User.
+A High security Post is Encrypted for consumption by that Post's audience on a client local to the User.

 Each User has a key pair for use in this level.
 The private key of this pair is kept secure by the User, on his Secure Client.
 A Post can be made from any Client that has been given the private key.

-The Client the Post for all Audience Users and the Owner upon posting.
-The encrypted Post are sent to the Seed for storage and delivery to Audience members on request.
+The Client Encrypts the Post for all Audience Users and the Owner upon posting.
+The Encrypted Post is sent to the Seed for storage and delivery to Audience members on request.
 Posts are decrypted by Secure Clients when viewed by Users.

 ## Communication Semantics